rgeshay/GeshayPortfolio/projectpart2.md

 ![image](https://user-images.githubusercontent.com/123282392/220430662-e75aa2e9-c8cf-4689-82c0-cfe52971f63c.png)

 I chose a bar graph because it most clearly represented 3 numbers.
-I conaidered using 3 side-by-side circles, but it was less clear than the bars.
+I considered using 3 side-by-side circles, but it was less clear than the bars.
 I used the color green to highlight the climate death statistic instead of one of the city populations because I couldn't decide which one was stronger (the global death stat reaching nearly the size of LA, or over the size of Chicago).
 I think this was more clear, because the other highlights in this section all have to do with death rates as well.

 ### Section 2: Adding Global Context